Code-Institute-Submissions/jameskelly33-in-season-recipes/README.md

 ```
 9. Go back to the deploy section of your dashboard and enable automatic deploys

-10. Click on deploy brach to deploy your app.
+10. Click on deploy branch to deploy your app.

 ## How to run this project locally